junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Cas returned the gaze just as intensely.
 "I'm trying to save the ones I have, Dean."
 >
 > *You're my only friend, and everything I'm doing is to save you.* Cas's mind supplied, but the reasonable part, the tactical strategist part of him weighed the words and blocked them from leashing out. *Dean doesn't need to know everything.
-Especially those... other feelings, the ones that made him stare at Dean's back for long hours when he was just sweeping the leaves in the backyard, in a house where he lived with a woman and a kid.* He felt his heart aching in a way he couldn't quite understand, but he knew already, that Dean wouldn't like it if he said too much, if he stepped out of the line.
+If he went any deeper, Dean would query, and ask why, and how, and keep digging and chasing, and eventually he would have to admit things that even he didn't quite understand.
+Especially those... other feelings, the ones that made him stare at Dean's back for long hours when he was just sweeping the leaves in the backyard, in a house where he lived with a woman and a kid.* He felt his heart aching in a way he couldn't understand no matter how hard he pondered, but he knew already, that Dean wouldn't like it if he said too much, if he stepped out of the line.
+It wasn't his position to trouble Dean with his thoughts and feelings.
 So he kept his mouth shut, and let the word "friend" filling the gap between them.
 >
 > Their stares stretched longer in silence.
 Cas didn't need to blink, and Dean looked like he couldn't even breathe.
 His Adam's Apple bobbed up and down, and his eyelashes fluttered when he glanced down, searching Cas's face, lingering on his lips before forcing himself to look up.
 >